clinical-biomarkers/biomarker-backend-api/docs/id_implementation.md

   - The new hash value will be added to the canonical ID map collection and the record will be assigned a new `biomarker_canonical_id`.
   - The second level `biomarker_id` will be assigned with a value in the format of `{biomarker_canonical_id}-1`.
     - The second level ID will be added to the second level ID map collection.
+  - The record will be assigned a collision value of `0`.
 - If a collision is found:
   - The record will be assigned the existing `biomarker_canonical_id` that caused the collision.
   - The second level ID map collection will be queried on the `biomarker_canonical_id` and the existing_entries (representing the existing condition pairs that already exist under that canonical ID) will be checked for existence of that condition value already.
     - If no collision is found:
       - The current index will be incremented and the `n + 1` value will be assigned in the format of `{biomarker_canonical_id}-{n + 1}`.
       - The new entry will be added to the second level ID map collection.
+      - The record will be assigned a collision value of `0`.
     - If a collision is found:
       - The data record will be marked as a collision to be loaded into the collision data collection.
+      - Two types of collisions:
+        - A collision value of `1` indicates a standard collision.
+        - A collision value of `2` indicates a hard collision, meaning that the record is an exact duplicate of the existing record that it collided with.

 ## MongoDB Collections